immutables/immutables.github.io/criteria.md

 [Mapping types](https://www.elastic.co/guide/en/elasticsearch/reference/master/removal-of-types.html) are not supported (to be removed by vendor in 7.x).

 At least version 6.2 of Elastic is recommended for criteria API.
-Generally we follow [EoL schedule](https://www.elastic.co/support/eol)
+Generally we follow official [EoL schedule](https://www.elastic.co/support/eol)

 ### Geode
 The only required dependency of `GeodeBackend` is [GemFireCache](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/GemFireCache.html).
 Below is an example of how to instantiate `GeodeBackend`.